tanelirautio/reittiopas/README.md

 Routeplanner app made for [Solidabis Code Challenge](https://koodihaaste.solidabis.com/) in the year 2020.

-## Demo

-The demo of the app is running in Heroku: https://reittiopas.herokuapp.com/

 ## Details

   * Backend is made with Flask (Python)